ezmiller/datemo/README.md

 ## Rebuilding Docker Image for new version

 1. Make sure you've updated the version in `project.clj`.
+2. Build the new jar files by doing: `lein ring uberjar`.
-2. Update the .jar file specified in the `Dockerfile`.
+3. Update the .jar file specified in the `Dockerfile`.
-3. Build the new docker image:
+4. Build the new docker image:
     ```
     docker build --rm -t ezmiller/datemo:latest -t ezmiller/datemo:<version> .
     ```
-4. Push both latest and the new version to the Docker Hub:
+5. Push both latest and the new version to the Docker Hub:
     ```
     docker push ezmiller/datemo:latest
     docker push ezmiller/datemo:<version>
     ```
-5. Now you can do `docker pull` of latest on server and redeploy stack.
+6. Now you can do `docker pull` of latest on server and redeploy stack.